matthops/LESS/README.md

 ```shell
 lessc style.less > style.css
 ```
+* To add a watcher, do an npm install on the package.json and run the grunt file with 'grunt watch'.
+Make sure to change the grunt file source files to the files that you are trying to watch and compile to.

 ###Step 2: Variables
 Static CSS isn't very modular or flexible.
 We are going to start using LESS to help keep our CSS DRY'er and cleaner.